Borrow Credit Scores

 What is a good credit score?

 A score of 670 or higher is considered a good credit score by most lenders.
 A score of 800 or higher is considered exceptional.
-According to Experian, 67% of Americans have a FICO score of good or better.
+According to Experian, in 2023, the average FICO score in the U.S. was 715.

 It’s important to know that whatever your score may be, it’s up to the individual lender to say if your particular score meets their criteria for a loan and at what rate.
 As an example, a score of 670 might qualify you for a loan at a favorable rate with one lender, but another lender could tell you they require a loan of, say, 700 or higher.